 Why call it Cosmos?

 I wanted to suggest something infinite while using basic materials and forms—containing the uncontainable.

-It’s similar to Border, in combining literal, sculptural spatial markers (the black gridded panels) and painted, illusionistic ones (the spectral colour fades on the braces).
+It’s similar to Hazard, in combining literal, sculptural spatial markers (the black-grid aspect) and illusionistic painted ones (the spectral colour fades).

 I’m intrigued by the ways outer space is aestheticised.
 I’d been looking at images from the Hubble Space Telescope, the farthest that the human eye has yet seen.
 They are fascinating and beautiful.
 But I learnt that the colours are actually fake.
 The images have been artificially coloured to help us read them.

 That work’s called Cosmos with C and the show’s called Kosmos with a K. What’s the difference a K makes?